McMaster-Carr logo

 Image of Product.
 Front orientation.
 Hex Nuts.
 Heavy-Profile Hex Nuts.

-Rated Grade 9 or Class 12, these nuts are about 20% stronger than high-strength steel nuts.
-They are strong enough to secure components in heavy machinery, such as bulldozers and excavators.
+These nuts are about 20% stronger than high-strength steel nuts.
 To avoid stripped threads during installation, make sure your screw has a comparable strength rating.

 Steel—Best for dry environments since moisture will cause these nuts to rust.